Aliocha19/soccer_league/README.md

 # Run Tests

-- the following command can be used to run the test file:
+- Use the relevant "python" command (based on your settings) to run tests

 ```
 python -m unittest test_league.py